+When we support our local communities, we support our employees, customers and other stakeholders.
 We encourage community involvement, believing that doing so creates healthy, sustainable communities and business facilities.
-Our ultimate goal is to bring tangible and sustainable benefits to the places in which we live and work around the world.
 Some examples of our involvement include:

 The talent, energy and skills that our employees donate to community projects hold significant value for us as well as the communities we serve.
 Our volunteers benefit from the satisfaction of accomplishing necessary work, expanding their social connections, learning creative problem-solving and increased well-being.